Microphysics and Macrohistory (PDF). Looking Back as we Move Forward: The Past, Present and Future of the History of Science 2019.

 The Next 1000 Years (PDF).
 2003 Discussion paper for April 2003 Rockefeller U workshop.

-A Framework to Sustainability Science: A Renovated IPAT Identity (PDF).
+A Framework for Sustainability Science: A Renovated IPAT Identity (PDF).
 Proceedings of the National Academy of Sciences U S A 99 (12): 7860–7865 2002 environmental Impact identity, population, affluence, impact identity.

 On Sparing Farmland and Spreading Forest Forestry at the Great Divide: Proceedings of the Society of American Foresters 2001 Convention, Society of American Foresters, Bethesda MD 127–138 2002 land use, intensive agriculture, precision forestry.